Merlijnv/merlijnv.github.io/learningplan.md

 # Learning plan

-In this page I will do the following.
+On this page, I will do the following.

 - Describe the skills (technical, procedural, attitude, soft skills) and experience that you want to get this semester.
 - Describe your learning wishes and goals for this semester, with a global explanation of the learning activities you are going to do.
-- Add a prioritised and planned list of the learning activities.
+- Add a prioritized and planned list of the learning activities.
 Use this planning to track and manage your progress.
-Have this list approved by your coach and specialisation teacher.
+Have this list approved by your coach and specialization teacher.

 ## Skills